Conclusion:

 Jesus "left the synagogue, and entered Simon's [Peter's] home" where He "rebuked" the high fever of Peter's mother-in-law.
 "She immediately got up and served them."

 "While the sun was setting" and "after the sun had set" [end of Sabbath] huge numbers - "the whole city" - were cured of diseases and demons.
-As always, in order to conceal that He was Messiah, Jesus steadfastly did not allow the demons to speak. (also Mark 1:32-34) The fact that Jesus was now drawing huge crowds adds confidence that the time period we are observing was a significant one.
+As always, in order to conceal that He was Messiah, Jesus steadfastly did not allow the demons to speak. (also Mark 1:32-34) The fact that Jesus was now drawing huge crowds (absent of electronic communication) adds confidence that the time period we are observing was a significant one.

 Jesus Expands His Ministry